Matthew Alesi ’07 became a Capital Markets Analyst at Allen Tate Mortgage in 2020.

 Paul Fuller ’13 works as the Adult Services Specialist at Watauga County Public Library in Boone, North Carolina.
 Previously, Paul also worked as the Survey Technician for the town of Boone.
 While completing his Masters in History at the University of Massachusetts in Boston, Paul also worked as an Education Associate at the Bostonian Society and as an assistant archivist at the University of Boston.
 While he was a student at WCSU, Paul worked as a curatorial assistant at the Gunn Memorial Library and Museum in Washington, CT.

-Will Gurry is teaching at Broadview Middle School.
+Will Gurry ’16 is teaching at Broadview Middle School.
+He returned to WCSU to earn a Masters in Counselor Education ’20.

 Bianca Paolello ’13 and MS in Counselor Education ’16 is now the Assistant Director for Student Organizations and Programming at Fordham University.
 Bianca is also teaching courses in the Kathwari Honors Program and works as an assistant cheerleading coach at WCSU.

-Elizabeth Polaco ’13 teaches Social Studies at Crosby High School.
+Elizabeth Polaco ’13 teaches Social Studies at Crosby High School in Waterbury.

-Ryan Prescott ’11 works as the Director of Internship Development at Northwestern Mutual.
-He also continues to volunteer at WCSU as an Advisor at the Center for Compassion, Creativity, and Innovation at Western Connecticut State University.
+Ryan Prescott ’11 worked as the Director of Internship Development at Northwestern Mutual for over five years. during that time, he continued to volunteer at WCSU as an Advisor at the Center for Compassion, Creativity, and Innovation at Western Connecticut State University.
+Since July 2019, Ryan has been working at V2: Strategic Advisors as the SVP of Global Operations.

 Jenny Scott ’09 and MA ’14 teaches Social Studies at Bethel High School.